-Chairman of the Board of Directors.
-Born in Indianapolis, Indiana, and currently lives in Austin Texas with his wife Sarah, and two children Samuel and Leila.
-Holds Ph.D. in bioengineering, and until recently served as Vice President of engineering for Ondine Research Labs in Seattle, Washington.
-Owns independent medical product development consulting practice.
-Member of Westover Hills Church of Christ in Austin.
-Interest in Malawi for more than 10 years.
+Bryon is Chairman of the Board of Directors.
+Born in Indianapolis, Indiana, and currently lives in Centennial, Colorado with his wife Sarah.
+They have two children, Samuel currently studying at the University of Illinois at Champaign, and Leila at home.
+Bryon holds a Ph.D. in bioengineering, and until recently served as Vice President of engineering for Ondine Research Labs in Seattle, Washington.
+Owns independent medical product consulting practice.

 Richard (Dick) Stephens